CBH2021/antibody-pairing/README.md

 # Example Challenge

-This repository is a template for creating challenges.
-You can change this README to describe your challenge in detail.

-The participants will fork your challenge repository at the beginning of the hackathon.
+Fork this challenge repository as a starting template at the beginning of the hackathon.

 ## Challenge Aim